10/31/2024

 Mike Dennison

-Yeah, Jim, I'll take the first half and then I'll take the second half.
-So when it comes to dealer inventory, there's very much a case by case basis based on the brand.
+Yeah, Jim, I'll take the first half and Dennis can take the second half.
+So when it comes to dealer inventories, it's very much a case-by-case basis based on the brand.
 Some of the dealers, specifically GM and in some cases Ford, are pretty healthy.
 And we're seeing when they can produce the trucks, we get them and they sell through fairly nicely.
-Still have an issue in the course, as you probably know, with Jeep and Stalantis.
+Still have an issue, of course, as you probably know, with Jeep and Stellantis.
 We have to do more work there to clear out those knots.
 And the most important thing when it comes to inventory is having the newest product and the newest model year.
-And so a lot of the work done in Q3 will eliminate older model year vehicles so that we could have all of our force and effort into new model year launches coming up here this quarter and then the next year.
-Outside of Stalantis and Jeep, I think we feel pretty good about where Ford and GM are heading.
+And so a lot of the work done in Q3 was to eliminate older model year vehicles so that we could have all of our, you know, force and effort into new model year launches coming up here this quarter and in the next year.
+So, you know, outside of Stellantis and Jeep, I think, you know, we feel pretty good about where Ford and GM are heading.
 Ford had some quality issues this year that I think they've mainly resolved.
-And that will help us and I'll let Dennis take the product launches.
+And that will help us know where dentists take their product launches.

 speaker